AndersenLab/dry-guide/docs/pipeline-trimming.md

 If you have triple-checked everything and are satisfied with the results, the original, raw sequence data can be deleted.

+### Poor quality data

+If you observe poor quality sequence data you should remove it.

 ### Backup

 Once you have completed the trimmomatic-nf pipeline you should backup the FASTQs.
 More information on this is available in the [backup](backup.md)